 The sequencing of the human genome has identified more than 400 putative ion channels, but only a fraction of these have been cloned and functionally tested.
 The widespread tissue distribution of ion channels, coupled with the plethora of physiological consequences of their opening and closing, makes ion channel targeted drug discovery highly compelling.
-However, despite some important drugs in clinical use today, as a class, ion channels remain underexploited in drug discovery, and many existing drugs are poorly selective with significant toxicities or suboptimal efficacy .
+Despite the fact that some important drugs are in clinical use today, however, many of the existing drugs are poorly selective and have significant toxicities or suboptimal efficacy , and, as a class, ion channels remain underexploited in drug discovery.

-Life Chemicals has designed this Ion Channel Screening Library of over 6,000 potential ion channel blockers with a receptor-based approach employing X-ray data for ten human ion channel targets (complexed with small-molecule ion channel modulators) available from the Protein Data Bank:
+X-ray data for ten human ion channel targets (complexed with small-molecule ion channel modulators) available from the Protein Data Bank were employed:

 - Glutamate receptor ionotropic, kainate 1 (GRIK1)